By: Marilyn L. Davis

 Trusting Again and Recovery Are Processes

-For all of us, we have to truthfully admit that we harmed people in our use.
-This is difficult in early recovery when a part of us simply wants recognition and trust now that we are not using.
+For all of us, we have to admit that we harmed people in our use.
+This admission is painful in early recovery when a part of us simply wants recognition and trust now that we are not using.
 However, feeling sorry for ourselves because they do not trust us at 30 days will only set up more resentments on both sides.

 Check Your Motives

-However, if you are honest, you will realize that your use fueled and worsened the underlying self-defeating behaviors.
 Looking at these self-defeating behaviors and the harm they have caused takes courage; it is evaluating you, the shortcomings, the character defects, and taking stock.
-When you label these negative traits, you make the effort to correct them.
+When you label these negative traits, you make an effort to correct them.

-Before you follow through with an action, see if you have a self-serving or a self-centered reason for the action.
+Before you follow through with an action, see if you have a self-serving or a selfish reason for the response or action.
 Clearly, any motive that is self-centered and self-serving can ultimately harm others as they were not even part of your decision-making process.

 Then ask yourself, how likely is it that my action will harm someone else?